-Under policy direction, to plan, organize, direct and manage the Department of Human Services; and to do other work as required.
+Under policy direction, to plan, organize, direct and manage the Department of Health, Housing and Human Services; and to do other work as required.

-The Director, Department of Human Services reports to the County Administrator and participates as a member of the County's Executive Management Team to facilitate effective and quality service delivery in all County programs.
+The Director, Health, Housing and Human Services reports to the County Administrator and participates as a member of the County’s Executive Management Team to facilitate effective and quality service delivery in all County programs.
 The incumbent is responsible for fulfilling Department objectives as established by the Board of County Commissioners.
 The incumbent develops and implements Department goals, objectives, policies and priorities and provides administrative direction to division directors.

 Duties may include but are not limited to the following: